San Francisco 1980s

 Weird Bars

 There used to be a notorious cocktail bar on Haight Street called the Persian Aub Zam Zam Room.
-The bartender was a cranky old guy named (I think) Bruno.
+The bartender was a cranky old guy named Bruno.
 When you walked in, he’d size you up and if he didn’t like the looks of you, he’d simply refuse to serve you.
-Sometimes he’d make…
+Sometimes he’d make up an…

 Read more: Weird Bars